Policies and Statements

 Inquiries may also be directed to the Assistant Secretary for Civil Rights, U.S. Department of Education.

-As required by ABA accreditation standard 510, a student may bring to the attention of the Law School a significant problem that directly implicates the school's program of legal education and its compliance with ABA accreditation standards.
-A student may do so by filing a written complaint with the Associate Dean for Academic Affairs.
+As set forth by ABA Standard 510, a student may bring to the attention of the Law School a significant problem that directly implicates the school's program of legal education and its compliance with ABA Standards.
+A student may do so by filing a written complaint here, which will be directed to the Associate Dean for Academic Affairs.
 The Associate Dean for Academic Affairs shall investigate the allegations set forth in the complaint and within 30 days respond to the complaint in writing.
-The response must include a determination whether the Law School has failed to comply with the accreditation standard identified in the complaint.
+The response must include a determination whether the Law School has failed to comply with an accreditation standard with respect to the issue identified in the complaint.
 Within 30 days after receipt of the Associate Dean's response, the student may appeal the Associate Dean's determination by filing a written statement with the Dean of the Law School, setting forth the basis for the appeal.
 Within 30 days thereafter the Dean shall either affirm or reverse in whole or in part the Associate Dean's determination.

 SACSCOC Accreditation